Geisha Tattoo Ideas, Designs, and Meanings

 What Is a Geisha?

 A literal translation would be "artist," "performing artist," or "artisan."
-Geisha (aka geiko or geigi) are traditional Japanese female entertainers/hostesses with refined talents in classical music, singing, dance, and conversation, and sometimes poetry, games, art, and calligraphy, which they use mainly to entertain men.
+Geisha (aka geiko or geigi) are traditional Japanese female entertainers/hostesses with refined talents in classical music, singing, dance, and conversation.
+They can also be skilled in poetry, games, art, and calligraphy, which they use mainly to entertain men.
 The geishas rose as Japan's traditional courtesan culture (1600–1868) declined.
 The tradition has existed since the 18th century and continues today.

 These woman are professionally trained, and professional they are.
 Some people confuse them with prostitutes, but sex was never the focus of the job.
 They would sing, dance, play music, display their with or wealth of knowledge about Japanese history or politics.
 The ability to create a relaxed environment and provide constant entertainment is their specialty.
 These skills play a special role at tea ceremonies and other cultural events.